wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 1. **Enterprise perspective**: Take an enterprise perspective to ensure future extensibility, but implement through iterative and incremental delivery to bring value.
 1. **Socialization**: Communicate the necessity of Metadata and the purpose of each type of Metadata; socialization of the value of Metadata will encourage business use and, as importantly, the contribution of business expertise.
 1. **Access**: Ensure staff members know how to access and use Metadata.
-1. **Quality | Accountability**: Recognize that Metadata is often produced through existing processes (data modelling, SDLC, business process definition) and hold process owners accountable for the quality of Metadata.
+1. **Quality \| Accountability**: Recognize that Metadata is often produced through existing processes (data modelling, SDLC, business process definition) and hold process owners accountable for the quality of Metadata.
 1. **Audit**: Set, enforce, and audit standards for Metadata to simplify integration and enable use.
-1. **Improvement | Standards**: Create a feedback mechanism so that consumers can inform the Metadata Management team of Metadata that is incorrect or out-of-date.
+1. **Improvement \| Standards**: Create a feedback mechanism so that consumers can inform the Metadata Management team of Metadata that is incorrect or out-of-date.

 ![Metadata Repository MetaModel]({{site.baseurl}}/assets/img/2023-10-17/metadata-repositiory-metamodel.png)

 ## Reference & Master Data

-1. **Master Data Management**: entails contril over Master Data values and identifiers that enable consistent use, across systems, of the most accurate and timely data about essential business entities.
+1. **Master Data Management**: entails control over Master Data values and identifiers that enable consistent use, across systems, of the most accurate and timely data about essential business entities.
 The goals of MDM include ensuring availability of accurate, current values while reducing risks associated with ambiguous identifiers (those identified with more than one instance of an entity and those that refer to more than one entity).
 1. **Reference Data Management**: entails control over defined domain values and their definition.
 The goal of RDM is to ensure the organization has access to a complete set of accurate and current values for each concept represented.

 ![Key Processing Steps For MDM]({{site.baseurl}}/assets/img/2023-10-17/key-processing-steps-for-mdm.png)